Dry Bags For Every Occasion

 To close you simply pinch the seal shut and run your hand across the full width the to ensure its all snapped together and watertight.
 Roll the top down (for neatness and to protect the seal from debris) and secure with the buckle.

 Note.
 You have to keep the seal lubricated.
 There is a sachet of lube with the bag, and if you’re out on an expedition, you can use saliva.

-All waterproof backpacks could benefit from more pockets.
+All dry bag backpacks could benefit from more side pockets.
 Fact.
 All OverBoard rucksacks have a nifty strip of velcro on the inside which this handy laptop-tidy fixes to.
 Available in two sizes to fit 14 or 15 inch laptops.
 There are handy packets for notebook, charging cables, pen and keys.
-The lap-top tidy is easy to remove at airport checks, etc. making your waterproof rucksack a versatile travel bag.
+The laptop sleeve is easy to remove at airport checks, etc. making your dry bag rucksack a versatile travel bag.

 Looking for big volume and a versatile bag?
 The MASSIVE 60 litre dry tube / backpack hybrid could be just the ticket.
 The monster dry tube has a surprisingly comfortable, removable, harness system.
 So you can load it up with kit, strap it on and hike.
 We use it for storing all our kayaking kit.
 It's great for carrying all the wet kit home at the end of a paddle avoids soggy puddles in the car.